ronen-g-aniti/motion-planning-and-controls/README.md

 I’ve done quite a bit of work up to this point.
 Open-ended problem statement.
 Obstacle data.
 Mathematical formulation of the problem.
 Finite state machine.
 Understand where my solution will fit in the context of the bigger picture.
 I feel this work is probably enough to begin building out a solution.
 In preparation for building out of the solution, I take one last step, and that is summarizing the problem clearly and concisely.

 What I come up with is as follows: given a map of static obstacles, having obstacles being represented as boxes in R3, and flight computer code modeled according to the principle of finite state machines, develop a path planning solution for the planning mode of the finite state machine that produces a path that is reasonable in the sense that it is collision-free, near-shortest distance, fewer waypoints is probably better than others, and where the algorithms that I produce to produce the paths are designed with computational efficiency in mind.

+# A Note to My Reader
+The written content above is an excerpt from the written documentation for this project that I am currently working on.
+I suggest my reader access that documentation directly:  https://shorturl.at/mtLQZ.